Calling all red food!

 Calling all naturally red food not chock full of sugar and junk!

+This was definitely a community effort when it all came together.
 Other than strawberries, my initial midnight brainstorm session was coming up pretty blank.
 I asked the KS community on Facebook for ideas for pink or red foods or other Valentine’s food ideas.
 (You can see the whole list HERE; it’s awesome!)